Earth Seeds Ecology Internship

 Earth Seeds: Gardening for Good

 “All that you touch you change.
-All that you change changes you.” – Octavia Bulter
+All that you change changes you.” – Octavia Butler

 The history of nature-based careers is marked by a legacy of injustice.
-From the displacement of Indigenous peoples through the establishment of national parks, to the appropriation of botanical knowledge from enslaved people to the destruction of plant and animal populations in the name of science, the field has a complex and painful past.
+From the displacement of indigenous peoples through the establishment of national parks, to the appropriation of botanical knowledge from enslaved people, to the destruction of plant and animal populations in the name of science, the field has a complicated and painful past.

-Acknowledging this history is essential as we look toward the future of our community in Southwest Philadelphia, where vulnerable neighborhoods are most at risk from environmental changes.
-This internship is an investment in the youth of our community, equipping them with knowledge, critical thinking skills, and practical expertise that will empower them both personally and as active agents of change within their communities.
+Acknowledging this history is essential as we look toward the future in Southwest Philadelphia, where vulnerable neighborhoods are most at risk from environmental changes.
+This internship experience is an investment in the youth of the Southwest community.
+This experience will provide the necessary knowledge, critical thinking skills, and practical expertise that will empower young people to become leaders within their communities.

 Topics Covered & Responsibilities